 There have been devastating pandemics in history.
 In 1350, The Black Death killed over 75 million people.
 The 1918 Flue pandemic killed 50 million.
 More recently Influenza claimed more than a million lives.
-This article shows how ProcessModel optimization increases survivability by 25% during a severe pandemic.
-See how your chances of survival can be improved.
+In this article, you will see how ProcessModel optimization increases survivability by 25% during a severe pandemic.
+See how your chances of survival will be improved.

 - A virus mutates into a strain to which general populations lack sufficient immunity